threads the sheltered estuary waters

 - Range

-- Found throughout the North and South Islands in sheltered bays, estuaries, and rock pools in intertidal and shallow subtidal zones.
+- Found throughout North and South Islands in sheltered bays, estuaries, and rock pools.
 Most common in lowland coastal waters with high nutrient levels.
-Also found worldwide in temperate and tropical seas.
+Also found worldwide.

 - Endemism